Aabha1/perfect-frame/README.md

 https://perfect-frame-face.herokuapp.com/
 ```

-Please use the above link to run the prototype
+Please use the above link to run the prototype.

 ### To use

-#### 1. Choose the picture from given sample picture folder
+#### 1. Choose the picture from the given sample picture folder

 There are seven pictures for seven categories made.
-You can choose any image of yours as well but the 100% correct recognition is not guaranteed since the ML model library is used and is not created by me.
+You can choose any image of yours as well, but the 100% correct recognition is not guaranteed since the ML model library is used and is not created by me.

-#### 2. When the picture is uploaded, click on Sumbit
+### 2. When the picture is uploaded, click on Submit

-This will take you to the second part of the project.
+The website will now direct you to the second part of the project.

-#### 3. Click on button "My Type"
+### 3. Click on the button "My Type."

-And all the categorised products are shown
+And all the categorised products are shown.

-You can open product detail screen, add to cart and sign in screen.
+You can open the product detail screen, add to cart and sign-in screen.

 ## Some bugs

 #### 1. The website is currently styled for big screens.
-Please do not open it on small screens such as mobile phones or iPhone etc. All the features work but website is not styled properly.
+Please do not open it on small screens such as mobile phones, iPhones, or other small screens.
+All the features work, but the website is not styled properly.

-#### 2. The signIn screen is still not functional because there was some problem in routing UserModel and productModel.
+#### 2. The sign-in screen is still not functional because there was some problem routing UserModel and ProductModel.

-#### 3. The search feature of website works after 2nd submission and not directly by first one.
+#### 3. The website's search feature works after 2nd submission and not directly by the first one.

-#### 4. On first page after uploading the image, if the pafe is refreshed or loaded again then the image is lost and you will need to select the image and upload it.
+#### 4. On the first page after uploading the image, if the page is refreshed or loaded again, then the image is lost, and you will need to select the image and upload it.

 ## To run locally

-Both the parts will have to be cloned one by one.
+Both the parts will have to be closed one by one.

-### For first part
+### For the first part

 #### 1. Clone repo